Planning Policy Monitoring

 Authority Monitoring Reports cover the period 1st April - 31st March of each monitoring year.
 Please click on the link below to download the South Worcestershire Authorities' Monitoring Report 2012-13.

-The Five Year Housing Land Supply report provides a full explanation of the five year housing land supply (5YHLS) calcilation for Wychavon District Council as requied by the National Planning Policy Framework (NPPF).
-It sets out the housing requirement, delivery to-date and identifies deliverable housing sites for the next five years to 31 March 2021.
-The report includes an appropriate in depth analysis of sites with planning permission and those allocated in the South Worcestershire Development Plan (SWDP) to provide additional evidence about deliverability and to ensuer that the supply calculation is robust.
+The Five Year Housing Land Supply report provides a full explanation of the five year housing land supply (5YHLS) calculation for Wychavon District Council as required by the National Planning Policy Framework (NPPF).
+It sets out the housing requirement, delivery to-date and identifies deliverable housing sites for the next five years to 31 March 2019.
+The report includes an appropriate in depth analysis of sites with planning permission and those that are proposed allocations in the submitted South Worcestershire Development Plan (SWDP) to provide additional evidence about deliverability and to ensure that the supply calculation is robust.
 The report and accompanying appendices can be viewed by following the links below:

-Wychavon Wide Worcester Area Five Year Housing Land Supply (July 2016)
+- Wychavon 5 Year Housing Land Supply Report

-The Housing Land Supply Monitor (HLSM) is one of the principal information sources for annual housing supply updates in Wychavon.
-The HLSM examines the trend in planning permissions, housing completions, progress in the provision of affordable housing and the contributions towards the supply of housing on previously developed land.
+The Housing Land Supply Monitor (HLSM) is the principal information source for annual housing supply updates within Wychavon.
+The HLSM sets out an analysis of the housing land situation in terms of both allocated and non allocated i.e. windfall housing sites.
+The HLSM study examines the trend in housing completions, progress in the provision of affordable housing and the contributions towards the supply of housing on previously developed land.

 For further information please contact: